RAF: Prosthetic Location

 Jul 25 2021

-Asif Mian explores how ritual, behavior, and memory can impact both an act of violence and its perception through drawing, sculpture, video, and performance.
+Asif Mian explores how ritual, behavior, and memory are impacted by violence and its perception through sculpture, textile, drawing, and video.
 Mian’s sculptures invite viewers to move through a web of fragmented facts and fictions.
 The exhibition’s narrative surrounds a single event not as a static occurrence, but a continuum of interpretations, reenactments, and reverberations.
 In this work references to formal investigation processes come together to introduce the possibility of healing in the aftermath of violence.

 Prosthetic Location is an expansion of Mian’s ongoing multi-chapter project, RAF, which takes eyewitness reports and evidence from an unsolved trauma in the artist’s own life as a point of departure.
 The exhibition uses the format of a behavioral science case study to imagine a profile of the unidentified suspect, named RAF: his appearance, behaviors, clothing, bedroom, and lifestyle.
 Mian presents RAF as a “living ghost” who exists in the gaps of witness testimony, while artworks fill-in and augment the character description through the lens of autobiography, forensics, science fiction, teenage psychology, genetics, and tropes of masculinity.